smileyVars 0.4

 WHERE (: aisle=:aisle :) (: and level=:level :) (: and bin_number=:bin :)

-If the first bracketed portion of this query is not in the expansion, it is not valid SQL.
-There is a simple syntactic trick that we can use to avoid this issue.
-We can begin the WHERE clause with 1=1 like this:
+is not valid SQL.
+There is a simple syntactic trick that we can use to

 SELECT item_number, quantity FROM bin_tbl